dd32/td-gh-ex/readme.txt

 License
 -------

-Quality WordPress Theme, Copyright 2014 Priyanshu Mittal Quality is distributed under the terms of the GNU GPL
+Quality WordPress Theme, Copyright 2014-2020 priyanshumittal Quality WordPress Theme is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by